 Size and Weight

 At 11’ (335 cm) in length and 38” (96.5 cm) the Big Fish 108 is no small ride.
-It’s not a lightweight kayak, either, weighing in at 115 lbs (52.2 kg).
+At 135 lbs (61.2 kg) without the seat and the pedal drive, it’s not a lightweight kayak, either.
 To help you manage the heavier weight, the Big Fish 108 offers oversized, molded handles for loading and unloading, as well as tying off to a vehicle or trailer.

 This kayak is one of the best for larger-sized individuals as the weight capacity is 450 pounds.
 Users report that the kayak is incredibly stable for individuals up to 300 pounds, even when standing on the Big Fish 108’s reinforced platform.
 It’s safe to say that the average angler could really pack this kayak out with plenty of bells and whistles and still have a very comfortable, smooth ride on the water.